sg-developer-portal/doc-portal-publisher-guide/advanced/markdown-features.md

 2. Consectetur adipiscing elit
 3. Integer molestie lorem at massa

+It’s important to note that the actual numbers you use to mark the list have no effect on the HTML output Markdown produces.

-1) You can use sequential numbers...
+1. You can use sequential numbers...
+1. ...or...
-1) ...or keep all the numbers as `1.`
+1. keep all the numbers as `1.`

 Start numbering with offset: